-(c) About the annual training hours for an employee described subsection (a)(4) of this section:
+(c) The annual training hours for an employee described in subsection (a)(4) of this section:

-(1) The hours must include one hour of training on prevention, recognition, and reporting on child abuse, neglect, and exploitation, unless the employee is an executive director; and
+(1) Must include one hour of training on prevention, recognition, and reporting on child abuse, neglect, and exploitation; and

-(2) The employee may use annual training hours that the employee completes to maintain a relevant professional license, if the hours include the necessary components of subsection (c)(1) of this section or completes those components separately.
+(2) May include annual training hours that the employee completes to maintain a relevant professional license, if the hours include the necessary components of subsection (c)(1) of this section or the employee completes those components separately.

 (d) There are no annual training requirements for emergency behavior intervention.
 However, the employee must be retrained whenever there is a substantial change in techniques, types of intervention, or agency policies for emergency behavior intervention.